 Note: FS 161 is required for the fulfillment of the FS biology major, as well as the FS minor.
 It is recommended for JS majors.
 However, it is open to any student with a general interest in the subject.

 Mode of Instruction

-This course will be taught as a hybrid.
-In other words, all lecture material will be covered synchronously (during the course's scheduled meeting time) using the online video conference application, Zoom, while practical sessions will be held in-person (see dates below).
+This course will be taught in-person.
+In other words, all lecture material and practicals will be covered in a designated classroom, during the course's scheduled meeting time (see SJSU Instruction Modes).